ddev/ddev/docs/users/cli-usage.md

 ddev config
 ```

-_Note: ddev config will prompt you for a project name, docroot, and app type._
+_Note: ddev config will prompt you for a project name, docroot, and project type._

 After you've run `ddev config`, you're ready to start running your project.
 To start running ddev, simply enter: